Connor85/FitBit2/README.md

 1. The program is broken up into components.
 2. Rebuild the navigation bar withough any hover functionality.
 3. Add information that populates when the user hovers over a dropdown menu.
-4. Add the shop now component.
+4. Add the various comonents that complete the page.
+5. Add a sign in section.
+6. Add mock shopping section.

 ## Setup/Installation Requirements